jfram/CSPP-processing/README.md

 % download CTD data from OOI's THREDDS catalog -- doner
 % organize by deployment -- done. in the data stream
 % organize by profile -- done (one deployment is missing: CE06ISSP 00006.
 It is in CI's queue to be fixed)
-% plot by profile -- done well enough
+% plot by profile -- done
 %   note automated QC issues.
-Not available as of 2024-08-23.
+Not available as of 2024-12-23.
 They are in CI's queue.
-Check back Thanksgiving.
+Check back early 2025.
 %   note annotations -- use get_annotations.m from Wingard
 %   make mask for bad data (go through each deployment)
 % download NSIF, MFN, and surface CT data -- done